AronParker/AviRecorder/README.md

 Aron Parker

 ## Thanks to
-Balázs - for making the best lossless codec
+BalÃ¡zs - for making the best lossless codec

 Carez - for helping with localization issues

-Casual - raising awareness of gamma errors CroftCreations - for helping out with CS:GO support Mark James - famfamfam silk icons
+Casual - raising awareness of gamma errors

+CroftCreations - for helping out with CS:GO support

+Mark James - famfamfam silk icons